akuity/kargo/docs/docs/15-concepts.md

 ### What is a Stage?

 When you hear the term “environment”, what you envision will depend significantly on your perspective.
+For a developer, the term "environment" will have a different meaning while for a Devops engineer, the meaning will be different.

 To eliminate confusion, Kargo avoids the term "environment" altogether in favor of **stage**.
 The important feature of a stage is that its name ("test" or "prod," for instance) denotes an application instance's _purpose_ and not necessarily its _location_.
 [This blog post](https://akuity.io/blog/kargo-stage-not-environment/) discusses the rationale behind this choice.